deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Exactly."
 Julian agreed.
-"But what do we mean by *'achieving something'* if it doesn't have to do with... with Earth?
+"But what do we mean by *'achieving something'* if it doesn't have to do with...with Earth?
 Or at least with some of the people living on it?"

 Feeling annoyed at herself for doing so even as she did it, Allison curled into herself a little more and looked away from him.
 "Sure.
 Whatever.
-Maybe I do have... something.
+Maybe I do have...something.
 Does that change anything?
 Sometimes you have to let go, Julian."